KYTC-Front-End/curriculum/course-material/Week10/Terminal.md

 In Terminal, all files and folders begin at the root directory.
 The root directory is noted by a `/`.

 Inside the root directory are essential files/folders that your machine needs, but we do not modify the files and the folders in the root directory often.
 Inside of the root directory, we have a folder called `home` which contains all of the user accounts on your computer.
-If you move into the directory for your user account, you will be in the `home` directory, which is denoted by `~`.
+If you move into the directory for your user account, you will be in the `users` directory, which is denoted by `~`.
-For example, if my user name on the computer is `ali`, then your home directory would be `/home/ali`.
-A synonym for the `/home/ali` path is `~` when you are logged in as `ali`.
+For example, if my user name on the computer is `yasmeen`, then your home directory would be `/c/users/yasmeen`.
+A synonym for the `/c/users/yasmeen` path is `~` when you are logged in as `yasmeen`.

 ---